CONNECT INI Table Type

 All relational operations can be applied to this table.
 The table (and the file) can be updated, inserted and conditionally deleted.
 The only constraint is that when inserting values, the section name must be the first in the list of values.

-Note 1: When inserting, if a section already exists, no new section will be created but the new values will be added or replace those of the existing section.
+**Note 1:** When inserting, if a section already exists, no new section are created but the new values are added or replace those of the existing section.
 Thus, the following two commands are equivalent:

 For instance, let us define the table: